Launches of satellites forming the Iridium

 which originally belonged to (the second) Iridium 11.

 SPACECOM exchanged the labelling of Iridium 90 and Iridium 91 on January 1, 2006.
-The object being tracked under catalog number 27372 (currently spare in orbital plane 3) is now known as "Iridium 91" rather than "Iridium 90", while the object with catalog number 27373 (currently migrating towards orbital plane 4 or beyond) is now known as "Iridium 90" rather than "Iridium 91".
+The object being tracked under catalog number 27372 (spare in orbital plane 3 until brought into operational use to replace Iridium 33) is now known as "Iridium 91" rather than "Iridium 90", while the object with catalog number 27373 (migrated from orbital plane 3 to orbital plane 5) is now known as "Iridium 90" rather than "Iridium 91".
+This evidently addressed a long-standing mislabelling of these objects to bring the designations in line with those used by the operators of the Iridium system.

 At the Iridium Satellite LLC press conference call on 12